 After school pick up by a librarian is available (JMS) - just send a note to school.

 Story and Music Time at the Morris Public Library

-The Morris Public Library is offering the Story and Music Time Program for the participants ages 0-4 every Tuesday at 10 am during the summer months.
+The Morris Public Library is offering the Story and Music Time Program for the participants ages 0-4 every Tuesday at 10 am.

 Play games, sing songs, read a story, do a craft with our children’s coordinator Ms. G.

 Trick-or-Treat Story and Music Time ,Tuesday, October 31, 10 am